DtxdF/AppJail.docs/docs/images/maintenance.md

 /usr/local/appjail/cache/images/gonic/minimal-amd64-image.appjail
 ```

-When we pass `-t` to `appjail image remove` AppJail will remove that specific tag but for all architectures.
+When we pass `-t` to `appjail-image(1)` `remove` AppJail will remove that specific tag but for all architectures.
 We can specify the architecture and the tag.

 ```console
 # appjail image remove -a amd64 -t latest hello